MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-java-vector-index-query.md

   - If you have an existing Azure subscription, [create a new Azure Cosmos DB for NoSQL account](how-to-create-account.md).
 - Latest version of the Azure Cosmos DB [Java](sdk-java-v4.md) SDK.

-## Registering for the preview
+## Enable the feature
-Vector search for Azure Cosmos DB for NoSQL requires preview feature registration.
+Vector search for Azure Cosmos DB for NoSQL requires feature enablement.
 Follow the below steps to register:

 1. Navigate to your Azure Cosmos DB for NoSQL resource page.
 2. Select the "Features" pane under the "Settings" menu item.

-3. Select for “Vector Search in Azure Cosmos DB for NoSQL”.
+3. Select for "Vector Search in Azure Cosmos DB for NoSQL."

-5. Read the description of the feature to confirm you want to enroll in the preview.
+4. Read the description of the feature to confirm you want to enable it.

-6. Select "Enable" to enroll in the preview.
+5. Select "Enable" to turn on vector search in Azure Cosmos DB for NoSQL.

+> [!TIP]
+> Alternatively, use the Azure CLI to update the capabilities of your account to support NoSQL vector search.
+>
+> ```azurecli
+> az cosmosdb update \
+>      --resource-group <resource-group-name> \
+>      --name <account-name> \
+>      --capabilities EnableNoSQLVectorSearch
+> ```

 > [!NOTE]
-> The registration request will be autoapproved, however it may take several minutes to take effect.
+> The registration request will be autoapproved, however it may take 15 minutes to take effect.

 ## Understanding the steps involved in vector search